userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Allowed Address Pairs

-Now lets go to CirrOS console and try to execute a ping from it to the CSR1Kv interface.
+Now lets go to CirrOS console and try to execute a ping from it to the CSR1Kv interface (`ping 192.168.255.1`).

 Step 1 - Go to Project -> Compute -> Instances and click on the drop down box at the right of the tenantXXX-pc instance and select **Console**
 ![Step 1](./images/member_cirros_console_01.png)